mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/custom-apps/index.md

 enterprise: true
 ---

 We recommend upgrading your Custom Applications to the latest compatible version as soon as possible.
-Since there is no expectation of support by D2iQ for Custom Applications, you must upgrade them manually.
+Since Custom Applications are not created, maintained or supported by D2iQ, you must upgrade them manually.

 <p class="message--warning"><strong>WARNING: </strong>Ensure you validate any Custom Applications you run for compatibility issues against the <a href="https://docs.d2iq.com/dkp/kommander/2.2/release-notes/">current Kubernetes version</a>.
 If the Custom Application’s version is not compatible with the Kubernetes version, do not continue with the Konvoy upgrade.
 Otherwise, your cluster’s services will stop running.
 </p>